kyle94024/TextEx/README.md

-# textxx
+# TextEx

-> a chrome extension tools built with Vite + React, and Manifest v3
+> a chrome extension tool built with Vite + React, and Manifest v3

 ## Installing